Abid-Hossain29130/quantum-mechanics-course/University_of_Colorado_Boulder_Course_Summary/README.md

-Stanford University: Quantum Mechanics for Scientists and Engineers ✅ Watched 100% of course videos in audit mode .
+#University of Colorado Boulder : Quantum Mechanics for Scientists and Engineers
+✅ Watched 100% of course videos in audit mode .
 ✅ Waiting for financial aid approval to complete assignments